 Painted on each side portrait of the kids who use it.
 My cat Luna even made it into the painting, inside painting of a mother reading to her baby and the piece de resistance a solar light.
 They used to knock on my door to get books while it was being fixed.

-This day ended w a little birthday party for Chelsey’s 9th birthday.
+ended w a little birthday party for Chelsey’s 9th birthday.

 Still participating in Lake Worth Beach, sequestered.
 Thanks to ZOOM City Commission Mtg.
 Which Is available via ZOOM as well as Coffee with the Commissioner Herman Robinson, both I once attended.
 That was then this is now